frankframework/frank-manual/docs/source/helloLarva.rst

   the data we want to write.

-Finally, the two files "tests/Hello/scenario01/step01.xml" and "tests/Hello/scenario01/step02.txt" are needed, the latter holding the expected response from the Hello adapter and the former holding some arbitrary XML.
+Finally, the two files "tests/Hello/scenario01/step01.xml" and "tests/Hello/scenario01/step02.txt" are needed, the latter holding the expected response from the Hello World adapter and the former holding some arbitrary XML.

 Before you can run the Larva scenario, you need to reload your configuration.